tpietruszka/globality-black/README.md

 `globality-black` performs the following steps:

- - pre-processing: to protect from black actions.
+ - pre-processing: to protect from black actions
  - black
- - postprocessing: to revert / correct black actions.
+ - postprocessing: to revert / correct black actions

 Note: if you are not familiar with black (or need a refresh), please read our [Black refresh](#black-refresh).